microsoft/FMU-bonsai-connector/samples/vanDerPol/README.md

     > python main.py

-    - By default, you will have to verify the set of {inputs/outputs/config params} is correct.
+    - Note, for new examples, you will have to verify the set of {inputs/outputs/config params} is correct.
     - Check the CMD Prompt to follow instructions.
-    - The moment you answer 'y' once, the config will be validated
+    - The moment you answer 'y' at least once, the config will be validated.
     - You can disable being prompted again by setting FIRST_TIME_RUNNING to False in main.py:

     > FIRST_TIME_RUNNING = False